Meri Maa (Pakistani TV series)

 Meri Maa (میری ماں; lit. 'my mother') is a Pakistani drama television series that aired on Geo TV from 22 August 2013 to 17 March 2015.
-The series was directed by Wajahat Hussain Gilani, and written by Kishor Asmal and Raheel Ahmed.
+The series was directed by Wajahat Hussain Gilani and written by Kishor Asmal and Raheel Ahmed.
 It was an A&B Entertainment drama.
-The series is based on social, tragic and emotional issues of the typical society.
+The series is based on social, tragic, and emotional issues of society.

 Synopsis

 The drama theme revolves around the family of Mr. Sultan.
-The eldest son Yousaf and his wife Fatima and the younger Rehan and his wife Nimra.
+The eldest son, Yousaf, and his wife, Fatima, and the younger Rehan and his wife, Nimra.
 Mr. Sultan has deep desire for a daughter.
 Rehan and Nirma had two sons.
 Yousaf and Fatima had their second child as a daughter.
 It is the first girl in their family and became the center of love from every member of the family.
-For this Nirma got jealous that her sons are getting ignored on a girl.
-From here the story takes a turn of Mr. Sultan's family and the lives of the family members become shattered right after the birth of a girl.
+For this, Nirma got jealous that her sons are getting ignored by a girl.
+From here, the story takes a turn of Mr. Sultan's family, and the lives of the family members become shattered right after the birth of a girl.